 Since my approach to studying the past has been very comprehensive, I have also developed active interests in literature, music, art and architecture and popular culture.
 Along with a making a good meal, reading widely, hanging out with friends and family (including a tri-pod Labrador), watching British crime dramas, and drinking a great cup of coffee, these round out my day.

-Rutgers University - PhD, American History
+Graduate Degree: Rutgers University-New Brunswick - PHD, American History

 10th Grade Math